KohrAhr/DemoGROGPRO/README.md

-# Other known issue during compilation
+# Other known issues during compilation

 1) frmDemo.frm

- - function "ArchiveCopy" not found
+    function "ArchiveCopy" not found

- - object "frmTableInfo" not found
+    object "frmTableInfo" not found